-We published the first release of the archive in January 2011 and with the release of March 2013 we have published virtually all of the items intended for inclusion.
-We anticipate a final release in September 2013 that will enhance the indexing and functionality of the archive and database as well as post the few remaining items slated for the site.
+We published the first release of the archive in January 2011 and with the release of June 2015 we published the last few documents and enhanced the indexing and functionality of the archive and database.

 2. How to Cite Sources from WASI International

 Because WASI is accessible through the servers of subscribing libraries, the URL (Uniform Resource Locator) will vary, depending on the library, and the URL citation will also vary depending on the library.

 We therefore recommend that users include the following elements in their citations: